ArtjomRakul/HotelManagement-/README.md

-Authors: Artyom Rakul, Ilya Polozov;
+Authors: Artjom Rakul, Ilya Polozov;

 Creating a database for a hotel management system